webblabb/usammusdos/pages/about.md

                         </div>
                         <div id="collapseThree" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
                                 We recommend using USAMM predictions.
-ICVI shipment data are a sample that needs to be scaled-up and do not capture within state movements.
+The underlying shipment data are a sample that needs to be scaled-up and do not capture within state movements.
 USAMM predictions solve both problems for you.
+The underlying shipment data are also not freely available (see FAQ on requesting underlying data).
                             </div>
                         </div>
                     </div>